Average Neck and Back Injury Results from Car Accidents

 The insurance company knows that it cannot pull these tricks with an experienced car accident attorney.
 An attorney knows the value of the claim and the strength of the legal claim.

-A personal injury lawyer looks out for your best interests.
+An injury lawyer looks out for your best interests.
 The attorney fights to protect your right to fair compensation and protects you from bad faith insurance tactics.
 Hiring a lawyer can increase your chance of a positive outcome in your case.